 When working with a designer, be sure to ask if they can turn the final copy into an interactive PDF.
 This will save you plenty of time and Google searches in the future.

-Pro Tip: uploading your final PDF to a site like ISSUU, can help increase your brand awareness and create custom links.
+Pro design tip: uploading your final PDF to a site like ISSUU, can help increase your brand awareness and create custom links.

 👀 OK what now?

 When you want a product catalogue that stands out and speaks to your audience, we have the graphic design experience you need.
 In fact, with over 12 years in designing catalogues, brochures, advertisements and pamphlets for other businesses, we consider ourselves quite the experts.
-Plus, we also offer product photography, meaning we can kill two birds with one stone.
+Plus, we also offer product photography, meaning we can kill two birds with one stone - delivering you a visually compelling product catalogue that connects!